martinsumner/riak_kv/docs/ReplicationGuide.md

   - A multiplier applied to the `ttaaefs_maxresults` when a `ttaaefs_rangecheck` is used.
   - The product of `ttaaefs_maxresults` and `ttaaefs_rangeboost` should not exceed 1024.
 Larger values will work, but not necessarily be efficient.

-It is important, that when a delta is being resolved, the comparison queries can complete in the time slot for the check.
-If they do not complete, checks will begin to overlap and queue - this will lead to checks being dropped but also wasted compute.
+It is important that when a delta is being resolved, the comparison queries can complete in the time slot for the check.
+If they do not complete, checks will begin to overlap and queue, and this will lead to checks being dropped but also to the waste of compute resources; a timed out exchange will not be able to prompt repairs even though the fold operations may have continued through to completion.

 The speed of checks are recorded in logs, and can be tested manually with different numbers of segment IDs using the [AAE fold `fetch_clocks_nval`](/docs/OtherAPI.md#fetch_clocks_nval).
-The speed of folds using segment IDs are improved if the segment IDs are in a smaller range (i.e. are numericaly close together), and the AAE exchange will attempt to exploit this efficiency when selecting a subset of segment IDs.
+The speed of folds using segment IDs are improved if the segment IDs are in a smaller range (i.e. are numerically close together), and the AAE exchange will attempt to exploit this efficiency when selecting a subset of segment IDs.

 ## Configuration of Per-Bucket Reconciliation

-The `ttaaefs_scope` can be set to a specific bucket.
+The `ttaaefs_scope` can be set to a specific bucket, rather than `all`.

 The non-functional characteristics of the solution change when using per-bucket full-sync.
 There is no per-bucket caching of AAE trees, so the AAE trees will need to be re-calculated by scanning the whole bucket for every full-sync check (subject to other restrictions on check type).
-So the cost of checking full-sync for an individual bucket in happy-day scenarios is considerably higher than using a scope of `all`.
+So the cost of checking full-sync for an individual bucket in non-failure scenarios is considerably higher than using a scope of `all`.

 When deltas are discovered in trees, the scanning required to compare keys and clocks will be limited to the bucket, and so this may be faster.

 The rules of the `ttaaefs_<sync_type>check` configuration are followed with per-bucket synchronisation.
 So using `ttaaefs_autocheck` when a previous check succeeded will scan only recently modified items to build the tree for comparison.
 This does mean that non-recently modified variations within the bucket (such as resurrected objects or tombstones) will not be detected by `ttaaefs_autocheck` as when `ttaaefs_scope = all`.
 When using per-bucket full-sync, it may be wise to occasionally schedule a `ttaaefs_allcheck` to cover this scenario.

-Note that a scheduled run of `ttaaefs_allcheck` will occur regardless of whether the current time is within or outside of the `allcheck.window`.
+> Note that a scheduled run of `ttaaefs_allcheck` will occur regardless of whether the current time is within or outside of the `allcheck.window`.
 The window is related only to the running of `ttaaefs_autocheck` and it limits the `ttaaefs_autocheck` so that it can only be uplifted to a `ttaaefs_allcheck` within the window.

 When using per-bucket full-sync, and performing a rolling upgrade to Riak 3.2.3 or 3.4.0 (from earlier releases than Riak 3.2.3), there may be errors merging trees.
 To prevent these errors during the rolling upgrade, then either disable full-sync for the period of the upgrade, or use the configuration option to force the new nodes to use legacy format trees:

-> legacyformat_tictacaae_tree = enabled
+- `legacyformat_tictacaae_tree = enabled`

 There are significant memory improvements related to the new tree format, so the configuration should be reversed after the rolling upgrade has completed.
 There are no inter-cluster issues with tree versions, it is only an issue when merging trees within a cluster to provide a cluster-wide view of a tree.